-Factor #1 Demonstrated professional experience in the conceptualization, design, management, or evaluation of project activities relevant to political transition and/or post-conflict programs;

-- Factor #2 Demonstrated ability to initiate, develop and manage multiple projects simultaneously in a high visibility, high-pressure environment, including crisis situations; - Factor #3 Demonstrated social and interpersonal skills illustrated by the ability to interact in a team setting, or with counterparts, on both the lowest and highest political, social, and economic levels, in both supervisory and peer-to-peer roles; - Factor #4 Demonstrated oral and written communication and analytical skills illustrated through the research, preparation and presentation of status reports, briefing papers, and other official documents; and - Factor #5 Demonstrated experience in office administration (such as records management, budget and finance, personnel support, for example), contract and/or grant management with demonstrated ability to motivate, guide and manage contractors or grantees in difficult, complex circumstances; and - Factor #6 Active or recent U.S. government security clearance.
+- Factor #1 Demonstrated professional experience in the conceptualization, design, management, or evaluation of project activities relevant to political transition and/or post-conflict programs; - Factor #2 Demonstrated ability to initiate, develop and manage multiple projects simultaneously in a high visibility, high-pressure environment, including crisis situations; - Factor #3 Demonstrated social and interpersonal skills illustrated by the ability to interact in a team setting, or with counterparts, on both the lowest and highest political, social, and economic levels; - Factor #4 Demonstrated oral and written communication and analytical skills illustrated through the research, preparation and presentations of status reports, briefing papers, and other official documents; and - Factor #5 Demonstrated experience in office administration (such as records management, budget and finance, personnel support, for example), contract and/or grant management with demonstrated ability to motivate, guide and manage contractors or grantees in difficult, complex circumstances.

 BASIS OF RATING: Applicants who clearly meet the Education/Experience Requirements and Selection Factors will be further evaluated based on scoring of the Evaluation Factor responses.

 Those applicants determined to be competitively ranked may also be evaluated on interview performance and satisfactory professional reference checks.
 In the event that a candidate has fully demonstrated his/her qualifications and there are no other competitive applicants, OTI reserves the right to forego the interview process.